 During University I started a small web design business in 2003 called tribehut which is still knocking out quality projects.
-My day job is to write, speak and advise on using multimedia for teaching and learning, research and the cultural heritage sector, all under the umbrella of e-learning.

 The work on this site is licensed as follows – This work by Zak Mensah is licensed under a Creative Commons Attribution-ShareAlike 3.0 Unported License.

 Quick professional history